a5creel/atus_travel_cost/README.md

 I use the income codes and get the lower bound of the bin, the upper bound of the bin, and the midpoint of the binned income.
 100% of respondents in 2021 reported this income, whereas only ~50% report their weekly earning.

-**ATTN:** I need to address that this cna only be set identified with income !
+**ATTN:** I need to address that this can only be set identified with income !

 ## Step Five
 how to use mlogit: https://chat.openai.com/share/2e6aec1d-3a2b-4a37-b0fd-9c2b381a6319

 [Initial results](https://github.com/a5creel/atus_travel_cost/blob/main/05.write_up.pdf)

+## Step Six
+Summary statistics (see pdf)

 # Next Steps:

+- clean up mlogit output
+    - precipitation would be a very good gut check
+- two-way fixed effects literature
+    - NBER working paper: de Chaisemartin, C., D'Haultfoeuille, X., 2022.
+Two-way fixed effects and differences-in-differences with heterogeneous treatment effects: a survey.
+National Bureau of Economic Research Work Paper 29691.
+    - easy read
+    - are there linear probabilities model that i can use to gut check the structural parameters with some reduced-form stuff
+- park or not

 - create a different race indicator (over identified)
   - investigate just white vs black ?